laurlen2112/citi_bikes/README.md

 #### [Tableau link](https://public.tableau.com/views/CitiBikesChallengeFinal/CitiBikes?:language=en-US&:display_count=n&:origin=viz_share_link)

 ## Overview:
-The purpose of this challenge is to parse data from Citi Bikes to determine if a similar operation is feasible in Des Moines.
-This analysis examines Citi Bike data from August 2019 and compares data by user type, usage time, and gender type.
-Although the data is specific to NYC, metrics regarding gender and usage time may be analogous to other markets.
-The final presentation will be viewed by various stakeholders that will determine if this is a viable business for Des Moines.
+The objective of this task is to analyze data obtained from Citi Bikes and evaluate the feasibility of implementing a comparable service in Des Moines.
+The analysis is based on data gathered from Citi Bike usage in August 2019 and assesses usage patterns by user type, duration, and gender.
+Although the data is specific to New York City, the findings regarding usage time and gender may have applicability to other markets.
+The outcome of the analysis will be presented to stakeholders, who will determine whether the proposed venture is feasible in Des Moines.

 ## Results:
 The overview demonstrates that there were over 2 million rides for the month of August.
 About 77% of users are subscribers and the gender breakdown shows that about 48% of users are male while about 38% of users are female.
 About 14% of users do not have a gender type on record.